How to Improve Marketing to Baby Boomers

 While boomers are active internet users, they might not have as much patience with confusing or hard-to-use websites.
 Ensure your content is easy to find and easy to consume on all devices, from laptops to smartphones to tablets.
 This means making fonts a comfortable size for reading and making CTAs or buying opportunities clear and easy to follow after readers consume your content.

-6. Remember They’re a Diverse Group
+6. Remember Baby Boomers are a Diverse Group

 Are you exactly like everyone else in your age group?
 Probably not.
 With any content you create, it’s important to keep in mind that baby boomers aren’t a homogenous group.
 They have different wants, needs and concerns, and what works on one group of baby boomers might not work on another.
 If you really want to understand and market to baby boomers, survey them.
 Everyone likes to be appreciated, and a survey on baby boomer preferences is a way to show that you’re interested in really understanding their wants and needs so you can provide content and services tailored to them.